(BA DPhil (Oxon))

 I occasionally do some media things.
-Most notably, I have recently made a couple of radio documentaries for the Analysis strand of BBC Radio 4.
+In particular, I have written and presented some radio documentaries for BBC Radio 4 as below.

-One called ‘Primate Politics’ in 2017 after which I ended up talking chimpanzees with Iain Duncan Smith on the Daily Politics.
-A somewhat different version of this, called 'What Can Chimps Teach Us About Politics', also appeared on the World Service.
+2017: ‘Primate Politics’, after which I ended up talking chimpanzees with Iain Duncan Smith on the Daily Politics.
+A shorter version of this, called 'What Can Chimps Teach Us About Politics', also appeared on the World Service.

 I have also appeared as an ‘expert’ on a few Radio 4 programmes: